redis/docs/content/operate/rc/databases/rdi/provision.md

 1. In the **Connectivity** section, enter the **PrivateLink service name** of the [PrivateLink connected to your source database]({{< relref "/operate/rc/databases/rdi/setup#set-up-connectivity" >}}).
 1. Enter your database details.
 This depends on your database type, and includes:
     - **Port**: The database's port
-    - **Database**: Your database's name, or the root database
+    - **Database**: Your database's name, or the root database *(PostgresSQL, Oracle only)*; or a comma-separated list of one or more databases you want to connect to *(SQL Server only)*
     - **Database Server ID**: Unique ID for the replication client.
 Leave as default if you don't use replication *(mySQL and mariaDB only)*
     - **PDB**: Name of the Oracle pluggable database *(Oracle only)*
 1. Enter the ARN of your [database credentials secret]({{< relref "/operate/rc/databases/rdi/setup#share-source-database-credentials" >}}) in the **Source database secrets ARN** field.
 1. Select **Start pipeline setup**.

-At this point, Redis Cloud will attempt to create your new pipeline.
+At this point, Redis Cloud will provision the pipeline infrastructure that will allow you to define your data pipeline.

-Pipelines are created in the background.
-While they're being created, you aren't allowed to make changes.
-This process will take some time.
+Pipelines are provisioned in the background.
+You aren't allowed to make changes to your data pipeline or to your database during provisioning.
+This process will take a long time, so you can close the window and come back later.

 See [Pipeline creation errors](#pipeline-creation-errors) to view a list of errors that can occur at this point.

-When your pipeline is created, select **Complete setup**.
+When your pipeline is provisioned, select **Complete setup**.
 You will then [define your data pipeline]({{<relref "/operate/rc/databases/rdi/define">}}).

-## Pipeline creation errors
+## Pipeline provisioning errors

 Add errors here.